What is the criminal trial process in Kentucky?

 It can vary.
 Kentucky law does not place a time limit on when the prosecution for a felony should move forward, but limitations are present for misdemeanors.
 The law requires prosecution of a sex offense involving a minor move forward within 10 years after the victim reaches 18 years of age.
 Other offenses must move forward within one year of commission.

-What happens during the trial?
+What happens during a criminal trial?

 If the trial uses a jury, one of the first steps is jury selection.
 Both the prosecutor and defense attorney select jurors from the jury pool, or randomly chosen people pulled from the area based on voter registration records.
 The rest of the case generally progresses as follows: